 We operate in a very competitive industry.
 We face intense competition from law firms and solo attorneys, online legal document services, legal plans, secretaries of state, tax preparation companies and other service providers.
 The online legal solutions market is evolving rapidly and is becoming increasingly competitive.
-Other companies that focus on the online legal document services market or business formations and law firms that may elect to pursue the online legal document services market, can and do directly compete with us.
+New market entrants that provide technologies that improve the delivery of legal solutions, such as generative AI and machine learning, could also increase the level of competition in the market.
+Other companies that focus on the online legal document services market or business formations, including law firms that may elect to pursue the online legal document services market, can and do directly compete with us.
 Law firms and solo attorneys, who provide in-person consultations and are able to provide direct legal advice that we generally cannot offer due to laws and regulations regarding the unauthorized practice of law, or UPL, compete with us offline and have developed and may continue to develop competing online legal services.
-We compete in the registered agent services business with several companies that target small businesses, and these competitors have extensive experience in this market.
-In addition, if U.S. state agencies increase their offerings of free and easy-to-use business formation services, such as LLC formations and other document filings, or filing portals to the public, it could have a significant adverse effect on our business, financial condition or results of operations.
-For example, certain U.S. states, including Nevada, California and Louisiana, offer online portals where consumers may file their articles of organization for free, other than filing fees.
-We also compete in the tax advisory and preparation services business with several companies.
+We also compete in the registered agent services business with several companies that target small businesses, and these competitors have extensive experience in this market.
+In addition, if U.S. state or federal agencies increase their offerings to our target customers or if their offerings become more attractive to our target customers, including through free and easy-to-use business formation services or other document filing portals, it could have a significant adverse effect on our business, financial condition or results of operations.
+For example, certain U.S. states offer online portals where consumers may file their articles of organization for free, other than filing fees.
+We also compete in the tax advisory and preparation services business with several companies, many of which are larger and more experienced.
 To the extent we are unable to compete, our business, results of operations, financial condition or future prospects may be harmed.

 Any of our existing competitors, or other potential competitors that have not yet entered the market, may also develop innovative and cost-effective services, including automated corporate formation document processing, that target our existing and potential customers.
-We expect to face increasing competition from offline and online legal services providers in our market, and our failure to effectively compete with these providers could result in revenue reductions, reduced margins, or loss of market share, any of which could materially and adversely affect our business, results of operations, financial condition and future prospects.
+Some of our competitors and potential competitors are larger and have greater name recognition, longer operating histories, more established customer relationships, larger budgets, and significantly greater resources than we do.
+As a result, our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards, or customer requirements.
+We expect to face increasing competition from offline and online legal services providers in our market, including through their use of generative AI, and our failure to effectively compete with these providers could result in revenue reductions, reduced margins, or loss of market share, any of which could materially and adversely affect our business, results of operations, financial condition and future prospects.